Last Updated on July 3, 2020 by Editorial Team

 Dyslexia is a specific learning disability in reading.
 Kids with dyslexia have trouble connecting the letters they see to the sounds those letters make.
 Dyslexia affects the part of the brain that deals with processing language and graphic symbols.

 According to the British Dyslexia Association, About 5% to 10% of Americans have some symptoms of dyslexia, such as slow reading, trouble spelling, or mixing up words.
-In UK, It’s estimated that up to 1 in every 10 people has some degree of dyslexia.
+In the UK, It’s estimated that up to 1 in every 10 people have some degree of dyslexia.

-There is no cure of dyslexia but early assesment can help your child to adapt a new learning process and avoid other co-occurring issues.
+There is no cure for dyslexia but early assessment can help your child to adopt a new learning process and avoid other co-occurring issues.
 Most kids with dyslexia can learn to read with the right kind of teaching.
-Help the child to slowly absorb new ways that makes reading easier.
+Help the child to slowly absorb new ways that make reading easier.

-Now lets talk about the common types of dyslexia that can affects person’s reading ability.
+Now let’s talk about the common types of dyslexia that can affect a person’s reading ability.